fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Preventing an accidental undefined result

-Let us expand the backend to support fetching one specific entry with a HTTP GET request to route _/api/diaries/:id_ e
+Let us expand the backend to support fetching one specific entry with a HTTP GET request to route <i>api/diaries/:id</i>

-The DiaryService needs to be extended with  _findById_-function:
+The DiaryService needs to be extended with  <i>findById</i>-function:

 ```js
 // ...